carbon-design-system/carbon-website-archive/src/content/getting-started/developers/angular.md

 ---

-**The _[Carbon Components Angular Library](http://angular.carbondesignsystem.com/)_ provides front-end developers & engineers a collection of reusable Angular components to build websites and user interfaces.
-Adopting the library enables developers to use consistent markup, styles, and behavior in prototype and production work.**
+<page-intro>The **[Carbon Components Angular Library](http://angular.carbondesignsystem.com/)** provides front-end developers & engineers a collection of reusable Angular components to build websites and user interfaces.
+Adopting the library enables developers to use consistent markup, styles, and behavior in prototype and production work.</page-intro>

 ## Install